Pranjusmrita/InvestigateMovieDataset/README.md

 4. Have experience communicating the results of the analysis done.

 ### Pre-requisites
 Here, I am working with Python in Jupyter notebook.
-We would require installing Anaconda wihch comes handy with all the packages that I have used in this project.
+We would require installing Anaconda which comes handy with all the packages that I have used in this project.
 Following are the libraries that needs to be installed before getting started with the Jupyter notebook:
 1. Numpy
 2. Pandas
 3. Matplotlib